 We have recovered over 100 million dollars for our clients.

 We have a national reputation for excellence.

-Today, May 29, 2020, Lamothe Law Firm was present as the Archdiocese of New Orleans attended a meeting…READ MORE
+On July 30, 2020, the Lamothe Law Firm attended a hearing in the Archdiocese of New Orleans bankruptcy…READ MORE